narenlearn/Pro/README.md

-## Prerequisites for project........adding somecontenarendra123
+## Prerequisites for project........adding somecontenarendra123 new one
 - JDK 1.8 or later
 - Maven 3 or later
 - MySQL 5.6 or later